N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 A production process manager that allows you to run your apps in the background, keep them alive (restart automatically if they crash), monitor performance, and handle logs.

 #### How to used pm2
+using ```&``` to run in background isn't good bc you'll have to find and kill the process to allow it to run again.

 1. ``` sudo npm install -g pm2 ```install PM2 in your script after you've updated, upgraded, installed mongo and installed node js
 2. instead of ```npm start &``` or ```node app.js &``` put ```pm2 start npm app.js``` at the end of your script.
 3. you can use the command ```pm2 stop npm``` If you have multiple processes managed by PM2 that were started with the npm -- start, you can stop them all using this command.
 This effectively halts the application, but does not remove it from PM2's process list
 4.  and ```pm2 restart npm``` to This command restarts the running process associated with the npm command.
 PM2 will first stop the current instance and then start it again, ensuring any updates or changes are applied
+5.  use ```pm2 stop all``` to stop all previous process so the script is usable multiple times

 Work out ways to both run, stop and re-start the app in the background (besides using the "&" at the end of the command):